Hiwonder-docs/Raspberry-Pi-5-Controller/source/docs/8_ROS2_Basic_Course.md

 <img class="common_img" src="../_static/media/chapter_9/section_2/media/image5.png"  />

-(3) Enter the command "**docker exec -it 55ce /bin/bash**" to enter the container (the container’s ID can be abbreviated as long as it uniquely identifies the container).
+(3) Enter the command "**docker exec -it 55ce /bin/bash**" to enter the container (the container's ID can be abbreviated as long as it uniquely identifies the container).

 ```bash
 docker exec -it 55ce /bin/bash